SAP/ui5-webcomponents/docs/6-contributing/06-storybook-samples.md

 The `preview.ts` file is the main configuration file.
 It is used to configure the storybook app in terms of UI features, global parameters and decorators.

-The `main.js` file is used to configure the storybook app in terms of the stories that should be loaded, as well as the addons that should be used.
+The `main.js` file is used to configure the storybook app in terms of the stories that should be loaded as well as the addons that should be used.
 Build time configuration is also done here.

 The Manager configured in `manager.tsx` file is the UI responsible for rendering the search, the toolbar, registering custom addons, as well as theming the UI.

-### Build scripts
+### Build Scripts
 Several build scripts are used to generate the stories documentation.
 They are located in the `packages/playground/build-scripts-storybook` folder.
-Ran before every build of the storybook, they are responsible for generating the `argTypes.ts` file, to merge the `custom-elements.json` files and parse the content of the `docs` folder to `mdx` format.
+Ran before every build of the storybook, they are responsible for generating the `argTypes.ts` file to merge the `custom-elements.json` files and parse the content of the `docs` folder to `mdx` format.

 ## Troubleshooting
 If you encounter an error when running yarn storybook, try the following: